-Informally, a parallel Turing machine (PTM) proposed by Wiedermann is a set of identical usual sequential Turing machines (STM's) cooperating on two common tapes - storage tape and input tape.
-Moreover, STM's which represent the individual processors of the parallel computer can multiply themselves in the course of computation.
-On the other hand, during the past about twenty-five years, automata on a three-dimensional tape have been proposed as computational models of three-dimensional pattern processing and several properties of such automata have been obtained.
-In this paper, we propose a three-dimensional parallel Turing machine (3-PTM), and investigate its some properties.
-Especially, we deal with a hardwarebounded 3-PTM, whose inputs are restricted to cubic ones.
-We believe that this machine is useful in measuring the parallel computational complexity of threedimensional images.
+A parallel Turing machine (PTM) proposed by Wiedermann is a set of identical usual sequential Turing machines (STM's) cooperating on two common tapes - storage tape and input tape.
+On the other hand, due to the advances in many application areas such as motion picture processing, computer animation, virtual reality systems, and so forth, it has become increasingly apparent that the study of four-dimensional pattern has been of crucial importance.
+Thus, we think that the study of four-dimensional automata as a computational model of four-dimensional pattern processing has also been meaningful.
+In this paper, we propose a four-dimensional parallel Turing machine (4-PTM), and investigate its some properties, based on hardware complexity.

-Key Words: computational complexity, hardwarebounded computation, nondeterminism, parallel Turing machine, three-dimensional automaton
+Key Words: computational complexity, fourdimensional automaton, hardware-bounded computation, parallel Turing machine, space constructibility